-Many agency blogs are started in the hopes of generating leads and bringing much-desired traffic.
+Many agency blogs are started in the hopes of generating leads.
 In reality, few do.
-Here’s how you can fix your blog in 3 steps and turn it into a real lead-generating marketing asset.
+Here’s how you can turn your agency blog into a real lead-generating marketing asset in 3 simple steps.

 This is the first post in a 3 part series.